30 of the Best Places to Visit in Greece

-Santorini: the Greek island made famous by Instagram with its whitewashed buildings and “Santorini blue” roofs.
+This Greek island has been made famous by Instagram with its whitewashed buildings and “Santorini blue” rooftops.
 In the summer, cruise ships unload thousands of tourists into the port town of Fira.

 Most people visit Santorini for its beauty and for the chance to wander through picturesque Oia, with its windmills and churches.

 Suggested by The Swedish Nomad

 Skyros is one of the lesser-known Greek islands, which are easily accessible from Athens and Thessaloniki, either by flight or boat.

-What makes Skyros so special is the authenticity, it’s a holiday place for Greeks, which has led to an amazing quality of food with local produce only.
+What makes Skyros so special is the authenticity; it’s a holiday place for Greeks, which has led to an amazing quality of food with local produce only.

 There are boat excursions available, which is recommended since not all beaches are accessible by foot.

-One of the best things to do in Skyros as well is stargazing since there are not much artificial light.
+One of the best things to do in Skyros as well is stargazing since there’s not much artificial light.

 Suggested by Trip Gourmet

 However, since the city earned the title “European Capital of Culture” in 1997 and was the European Youth Capital in 2014, Thessaloniki has gained more and more of the Greek spotlight.

 For people who like to explore the Greek history and local culture, there are some awesome museums, such as the Archaeological Museum of Thessaloniki and the Museum of Byzantine Culture.

 The abundance of food markets are perfect for any foodies.
 Nowhere else you can find such delicious and fresh Greek ingredients like fat, juicy Kalamata olives or salty, creamy feta cheese.
-We can personally recommend the Modiano Market and the Kapani (Vlali Market).

 And if you need to cool down after a hot day, you can simply take the 50-minute ferry-ride to Perea, across the bay, and relax on the beautiful golden sand beach.